vivian5668/price_prediction/README.md

 where *p<sub>i</sub>* are the predicted values and *a<sub>i</sub>* are the target values.

-Note that this loss function is sensitive to the *ratio* of predicted values to the actual values, a prediction of 200 for an actual value of 100 contributes approximately the same amount to the loss as a prediction of 2000 for an actual value of 1000.
-To convince yourself of this, recall that a difference of logarithms is equal to a single logarithm of a ratio, and rewrite each summand as a single logarithm of a ratio.
+This loss function is sensitive to the percentage different between actual and predicted values.
+This is intended to avoid large errors simply becuase of higher prices if other metrics based on absolute errors were used.

+Elastic Net was initially used for the simplicity of linear models, but linear realtionship was not apparent, result in an error rate of around 0.5.
+Random Forest had a better error rate of 0.32.
+Cross validation was also used to tune the parameters, but the default parameters had the best result.

+During the data exploration, there was an interesting discovery regarding age.
+Prices decrease as age increases until machines are antique (> 60).
+Antique machines were of a small population with higher prices.
+This dataset also had negative ages and ages over 1000 years.
+These rows were removed.
+Please see details in code.

+(images/Sales_Price_By_Age.png)

-Data for this case study comes from Galvanize https://github.com/gSchool/dsi-regression-case-study
+* Data for this case study comes from Galvanize https://github.com/gSchool/dsi-regression-case-study